 - 4. Individual photographs may be entered only once per lot and class.
 A photo entered in Class 20A may not be reentered in class EA, FA, or GA. - 5.
 Photos will be judged on the basis of technical quality and composition.
 Storytelling ability will be judged in appropriate classes, i.e. before/after. - 6.
-All entries MUST be mounted on white tagboard, 11"X14" for class BA and CA: 5"X7" for class AA.
-NO captions(unless specified), matting, corner tabs, stickers, borders, or decorations are allowed.
+All entries MUST be mounted on white poster board (No foam board), 11"X14" for class BA and CA: 5"X7" for class AA.
+NO captions (unless specified), matting, corner tabs, stickers, borders, or decorations are allowed.
 This includes special effects offered by digital apps or professional printers. - 7.
-Undeveloped photos may be cropped but all print exhibits must be 4"X6" in Department 20A entries. - 8.
+Undeveloped photos may be cropped but all print exhibits must be 4"x6" in Department 20A entries. - 8.
 Date stamp must be turned off. - 9.
 Enhancements made during the printing process or on a digital camera such as color correction, red eye treatment, sepia coloring, sharpening, concentration, longer time exposure, changed i-stop, or any other special settings or tricks need to be explained on a 3"x5" card.
 Please write legibly.
 Cropping does not need to be explained.
-This card should be attached to the back of the entry tagboard.

-10. Please note LOT 22 requires a 3"x5" card describing the trick or special effect and is for class CA.

-- 11. Filters or layers may only be used by Class CA exhibitors.
-A 3"x5" card must be used to describe filters or layers used. - 12.
-Entry tag MUST be placed in the upper right hand corner of the exhibit on the front. see example - 13.
+This card should be attached to the back of the entry posterboard. - 10.
+Filters or layers may only be used by Class CA exhibitors.
+A 3"x5" card must be used to describe filters or layers used. - 11.
+Entry tag MUST be placed in the upper right-hand corner of the exhibit on the front.
+ONLY USE TAPE OR STAPLES; NO PAPER CLIPS see example - 12.
 All conference judged exhibits must be in place by 5:00pm Wednesday for Conference Judging.
 Judging will start at 5:30pm on Wednesday.
 All other exhibits must be in place by 7:30pm on Thursday.
 Regular judging will start at 9:00am on Friday.
 Please come to observe judging and talk with the judges.
 It is a great learning experience. - 14.
 Exhibits may be picked up between 4pm-4:30pm, Sunday.
 NO EXCEPTIONS.
 This is a state rule for all fairs! - 15.
 FAILURE TO COMPLY WITH THESE RULES WILL RESULT IN "RIBBON ONLY".
 PREMIUM WILL BE FORFEITED.
 FAILURE TO COMPLY WITH LOT OR CLASS DESCRIPTIONS WILL RESULT IN LOWERING RIBBON BY ONE PLACE. - 16.
 LOTS marked with an asterisk () are conference judged.
 Check with superintendent at check-in for judging times.
 You must be present for conference judging.
-All conference judged exhibits must be in place by 5:00pm Wednesday.
+All conference judged exhibits must be in place by 5:00pm Wednesday. - If you decide NOT to turn in entries for conference judging, please let the Superintendent know.